sandlerben/wikiracer/README.md

 The `wikiracer/web` package uses the `gorilla/mux` router, an extremely popular Go URL dispatcher.

 The `wikiracer/web` package also features a simple cache of paths previously found (implemented as a Go map).
-That way, if a request with the same start and end pages is made multiple times, the wikipedia graph only needs to be traversed once.
+That way, a path from same start to some end page only needs to be found once.

 ### Race